Class of 2023

 Alan Cummings

-Alan Cummings is a Senior Policy Analyst with the Secretary of the Air Force where he focuses on issues of strategic significance.
-He holds an M.A. in international relations from the Fletcher School of Law and Diplomacy, and was a member of the 2020 PONI Nuclear Scholars cohort.
-Prior to Fletcher, Alan earned his bachelor’s degree in physics from Jacksonville University and served as an active duty officer in the U.S. Navy where he was privileged to lead Sailors in the surface warfare, expeditionary, and intelligence communities.
-He is currently an officer in the U.S. Navy Reserve and recently completed an active duty assignment with the Defense Threat Reduction Agency.
+Alan Cummings is the Strategic Deterrence Policy Advisor on the Navy staff.
+As a member of the Plans, Policy, and Integration Directorate (OPNAV N5), he informs and shapes Navy policy positions related to nuclear deterrence, arms control, countering WMDs, and other strategic issues.
+He holds an M.A. in international relations from the Fletcher School of Law and Diplomacy.
+Prior to Fletcher, Alan earned his bachelor’s degree in physics from Jacksonville University and served as an active duty officer in the U.S. Navy where he was privileged to lead Sailors in the Surface Warfare, Expeditionary, and Intelligence communities.
+He continues to serve as a surface warfare officer in the U.S. Navy Reserve.

 Daniel Garcia